martinjrobins/2017PintsPaper/README.md

 # Pints Matrix

-This repo contains the infrastructure neccessary to run the full Pints testing matrix on the Oxford `arcus-b` cluster.
+Use the `matrix` tool to run the Pints performance matrix

 # Getting Started